pushme-pullyou/pushme-pullyou.github.io/gubgub/README.md

 Issues
 --------------------------------------------------------------------------------

+* 2017-05-23 ~ number of stars not updated when you change users
 * 2016-10-30 ~ Open README with link: loads user and overwrites README
 * 2016-10-29 ~ Double loads at times
 * 2016-10-29 ~ Why is there an error: 2-sel-select/sel-select-r1.html ?